Sebastian Croft

-Sebastian Theodore Kemble Croft (born 16 December 2001) is an English actor.
+Sebastian Theodore Kemble Croft (born 16 December 2001) is an English actor and singer.
 He began his career as a child actor on stage before making his television debut as Young Ned Stark in Game of Thrones (2016).
 He earned a BAFTA Children's Award nomination for his role in Horrible Histories: The Movie – Rotten Romans (2019).
-He has since starred in the Netflix series Heartstopper (2022–2023).
+He has since starred in the Netflix series Heartstopper (2022–2024).

-Croft's voice work includes the film Where Is Anne Frank (2021), "Ice", an instalment of the Netflix anthology Love, Death & Robots (2021) and voice option one for the player character in the game Hogwarts Legacy.
+Croft's voice work includes the film Where Is Anne Frank (2021), "Ice", an installment of the Netflix anthology Love, Death & Robots (2021) and voice option one for the player character in the game Hogwarts Legacy.

 Early life

 Croft was born on 16 December 2001 in Oxford to an English father and a Greek Cypriot mother.
 Croft was named after Lord Sebastian Flyte, one of the main characters of Evelyn Waugh's novel Brideshead Revisited.
 He began taking acting classes at the Abingdon-on-Thames branch of Stagecoach when he was seven and at Michael Xavier's MX Masterclass, of which Croft is now a patron.
 He attended the Dragon School for preparatory school and St Edward's School, Oxford for GCSEs.
 He completed A Levels in English, philosophy and film.